vk1996/MRZ_Extract_And_Reader/README.md

 #### TECHNIQUES USED IN THE PROJECT ####

-1) Custom YOLOX Pytorch for OBJECT DETECTION for detecting documents & "<" .
+1) Custom YOLO Tensorflow for OBJECT DETECTION for detecting documents & "<" .
 2) Tensorflow CONVOLUTIONAL-RNN for OCR
 3) OTSU Thresholding to binarize & segment MRZ "<"
 4) Hough Lines to detect skew angle